 NRCS accepts ACEP applications on a continuous basis, but sets application cutoff dates as funding allows.

-- The application cutoff for ACEP-WRE applications in Fiscal Year 2023 in Iowa was Oct.
-7, 2022.
+- The application cutoff for ACEP-WRE applications in Fiscal Year 2024 in Iowa is Nov.
+3, 2023.
 Contact your Iowa NRCS Easement Specialist if you have questions.

 Can You Answer “Yes” to any of the following?

 - I own agricultural land and I am interested in protecting the agricultural values of that land in perpetuity.

 - I own property with wetlands on it that have been altered for the purposes of agricultural production and am interested in removing that land from agricultural production and restoring and protecting that land for at least 30 years or possibly in perpetuity.

 - I want to expand my existing conservation efforts to achieve a higher level of environmental stewardship.

 - I want to receive compensation for enrolling my land in voluntary conservation programs.

 Then the Agricultural Conservation Easement Program (ACEP) may be a good fit for you.

 NRCS will prioritize applications that protect agricultural uses and related conservation values of the land and those that maximize the protection of contiguous acres devoted to agricultural use.